California Driver Handbook - Traffic Controls

-“Walk” or “Walking Person” lights mean it is legal to cross the street.
+"Walk" or "Walking Person" signal light means it is legal to cross the street.

-“Don’t Walk” or “Raised Hand” lights mean you may not start crossing the street.
+"Don’t Walk" or "Raised Hand" signal light means you may not start crossing the street.

-Flashing “Don’t Walk” or Flashing “Raised Hand” lights mean do not start crossing the street because the traffic signal is about to change.
-If the flashing starts after you have already started to cross, finish crossing the street as quickly as possible.
+Flashing "Don’t Walk" or Flashing "Raised Hand" signal light means do not start crossing the street because the traffic signal is about to change.
+If the signal light starts flashing after you have already started to cross, finish crossing the street as quickly as possible.

-Countdown signals indicate how many seconds remain for crossing, and allows pedestrians the flexibility to speed up if the crossing phase is about to expire.
+Countdown signals indicate how many seconds remain for crossing.
+These signals allow pedestrians the flexibility to speed up if the crossing phase is about to expire.

 Some signals may provide a beeping or chirping sound or a verbal message.
 These signals are designed to help blind or visually impaired pedestrians cross the street.

 The shape and color of a sign gives you a clue about the information contained on the sign.
 Here are the common shapes used:

-An eight-sided red STOP sign means you must make a full “STOP” whenever you see this sign.
-Stop at the white limit line which is a wide white line painted on the street) or before entering the crosswalk.
+An eight-sided red STOP sign means you must make a full "STOP" whenever you see this sign.
+Stop at the white limit line (a wide white line painted on the street) or before entering the crosswalk.
 If a limit line or crosswalk is not painted on the street, stop before entering the intersection.
 Check traffic in all directions before proceeding.

 A three-sided red YIELD sign means you must slow down and be ready to stop, if necessary, to let any vehicle, bicyclist, or pedestrian pass before you proceed.